What is succession planning? What is HR service delivery?

 Compensation management is having to adjust to rapidly changing workforce priorities.
 HR departments are increasing their use of analytical software to meet their DEI goals.
 They're analyzing compensation management data for wage disparities by gender and race, from entry-level positions to senior management.

-Before the COVID-19 pandemic, wellness incentive programs had a significant impact on employee compensation packages, and this role has only grown.
+Before the COVID-19 pandemic, wellness incentive programs had a significant effect on employee compensation packages, and this affect has only grown in the post-COVID era and its increasing focus on optimizing employees' mental wellness.
 Financial support for the home office setups of remote and hybrid workers is also becoming part of compensation management.
 Remote work has also increased compliance issues as employees are increasingly located in multiple states and internationally.
+Compensation management software has evolved to incorporate compliance features and features for internal currency management.

 Benefits are an important part of a business's compensation program; compensation management software needs the flexibility to handle new types of benefits and changes to existing ones.
 For example, some corporate wellness technology programs offer activity-tracking smartwatches, such as the Apple Watch, to employees at no charge if they meet fitness goals.
 The watch's data, such as the number of steps taken per day, is collected.
 If an employee doesn't meet the goal, they might have to pay the full cost of the watch.